picandocodigo/List-Category-Posts/readme.txt

 Template system has changed.
 Custom templates should be stored in WordPress theme folder.

 == Changelog ==

+= 0.30 =
+ * Adds ability to exclude tags.
+ * Changes excerpt.
+Since lot of users have asked for it, I once again modified the way the excerpt is shown.
+It now respects your theme's allowed HTML tags and doesn't strip them from the excerpt.
+If you want to strip tags, use `excerpt_strip=yes`.

 = 0.29 =
  * Adds turkish translation, thanks [Hakan Er](http://hakanertr.wordpress.com/) for writing this translation! :)